duthied/Free-Friendika/doc/database/db_test-full-text-search.md

-Table test-full-text-search
+Table check-full-text-search
 ===========

-Test for a full text search match in user defined channels before storing the message in the system
+Check for a full text search match in user defined channels before storing the message in the system

 Fields
 ------